Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 - $\beta_1$ = Linear Regression coefficient

+The core principle of OLS is to minimize the residual sum of squares (RSS), also known as the sum of squared errors (SSE).

 ### Calculate residuals

 For each data point, a residual is the difference between the actual value ($y_{i}$) and the predicted value ($\^{y}_{i}$) from the line.